TMHD Celebrates Radon Awareness Month With Free Test Kits

 Supplies are limited

 Radon gas is an odorless, colorless radioactive gas.
 Radon comes from the natural breakdown of uranium in soil, rock and water and gets into the air you breathe.
 The Connecticut Department of Public Health estimates that about 20 percent of Connecticut homes have elevated levels of radon gas.
-Radon gas is the leading cause of lung cancer in non-smokers and responsible for more than 21,000 lung cancer deaths each year in the United States.
+The U.S. Environmental Protection Agency (EPA) estimates that radon causes more than 20,000 lung cancer deaths in the country each year.